Child safety – at home

 Make your home safe for toddlers

 One of the best ways to reduce the risk of injury is to make some physical changes around the house.
 Look at your home and think about what the obvious risks and hazards are.
-Remove the risk or hazard, if possible, or add a safety product to minimize the chance of injury.
+Remove the risk or hazard, if possible, or add a safety product to minimise the chance of injury.
 For example, if you have a low table with sharp corners, you can attach corner covers or you can simply remove and temporarily store the table elsewhere.

 Before considering what safety products you need, remember you can always change the layout of a room to help create a safer environment.
 If you are building or renovating your house, you can incorporate specific safety features in your design.
 Incorporating safety features at the design point in the majority of cases will be much more economical than to amend and make safer at a later time.
 The time to start making some changes or additions is well before your baby begins to crawl.